ni/instrumentstudio-plugins/labview/docs/InstrumentStudio Plug-In Generator Guide.md

    1. This will open the `Create InstrumentStudio Plug-in` dialog.
    2. The name of the Active LabVIEW Project will be automatically populated in the `Active Project Name` indicator.
+      > [!NOTE]
-      **Note:** The new InstrumentStudio plug-in will be created in this active LabVIEW project.
+      > The new InstrumentStudio plug-in will be created in this active LabVIEW project.
    3. Enter the `InstrumentStudio Plug-in Name` and `InstrumentStudio Plug-in Group`.
    4. Click on the `Create InstrumentStudio Plug-in` button.